popularowl/cloud-squirrels/foundation/basic-vm-setup-do/Readme.md

 ## How to use this code

-This is [Terraform](https://www.terraform.io) project.
+This is a [Terraform](https://www.terraform.io) project.
+You need to have Terraform (>= 1.1.5) [installed](https://learn.hashicorp.com/tutorials/terraform/install-cli).

 Once you run it with Terraform it will setup and configure a single virtual server (droplet) on [Digital Ocean](https://m.do.co/c/b61ccd72fd1c) cloud platform.
 The VM will also have preinstalled Docker CE.

 Before running this Terraform project you have to [upload your public ssh key to Digital Ocean platform](https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys) and get its fingerprint.